-The New Mexico Department of Game and Fish has established three designations for Special Trout Waters: Red Chile Water, Green Chile Water and Xmas Chile Water.
+There are three designations for STWs: Red Chile Water, Green Chile Water and Xmas Chile Water.
 Each designation is easy to remember, and signs with symbols are posted at STWs with bag limits and tackle restrictions.

 Red Chile Water Catch-and-release with tackle restrictions